 USS McCLUSKY was one of the PERRY - class guided missile frigates and the first ship in the Navy to bear the name.
-Decommissioned on January 9, 2015, the ship was homeported at Naval Base San Diego, Calif.
+Decommissioned on January 9, 2015, the ship was last homeported at Naval Base San Diego, Calif.
+On July 19, 2018, the McCLUSKY was sunk as a target during RIMPAC 2018 55 nautical miles north of Kauai, Hi.

 |General Characteristics:||Keel Laid: October 21, 1981|